jacksonsns/polopag_auto_pix/README.md

    - Example settings include API credentials, PIX URLs, and database credentials.

 6. **Integration Steps:**
-   - `callpixgenerator.html`: This file is used to trigger the PIX generation process from the web interface.
-You can integrate on you site and need to edit the account_name value.
+*   - `callpixgenerator.html`: This file is an example to be used to trigger the PIX generation process from the web interface.
+You can integrate on you site and need to edit the account_name value.*
-   - `polopag_generate_pix.php`: Handles the backend logic for generating PIX payment requests.
-   - `check_pix_status.php`: This script is responsible for verifying the status of PIX transactions and ensuring successful processing.

-7. **Final Notes:**
+1. **Final Notes:**
    - Ensure that all files are properly configured with your specific server settings and that the appropriate permissions are granted for PHP and Python scripts to execute.